polo-language/zip-blocks/README.md

 ### Events

 Extends events.EventEmitter.
 Set an error callback with `on(event, callback)`.
 Note that multiple errors may fire during processesing.
-The default error handler prints a stack trace and continues.
+The default error handler prints the error message and continues.

 ## Example